Naludrag/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 ### Task 0 : Identify issues and install the tools
 #### M1 : Do you think we can use the current solution for a production environment?
 What are the main problems when deploying it in a production environment?
 The main problem will be that we will use the same amount of servers every time of the year.
 For instance, we could have something more intelligent that will create a new server when we have a lot of incoming requests and shut down some servers when there is not much work to do.
+Currently all the servers in the infrastructure are static and we have defined the amount of servers desired, two s1 and s2.

 #### M2 : Describe what you need to do to add new webapp container to the infrastructure.
 Give the exact steps of what you have to do without modifiying the way the things are done.
 To add a new container, first, we will have to go in the docker compose file and add the following lines :